WanderingSpaceThinker/nonexistence/_posts/2021-10-31-Human-compatibility.md

 * you can hate someone you're compatible with (e.g: if they betrayed you, one way or another).
 * you can "fail" to befriend someone you're compatible with, if you meet them during a time you were busy and unavailable emotionally.

 There's all other sorts of scenarios where compatibility and feelings can be at odds, but you get the idea.
 The core thing is, compatibility only have an influence (positive or negative) on a relationship.
-Meaning that, an incompatibility, with enough motivation, won't prevent people from becoming friends.
+Meaning that, an incompatibility, with enough motivation, won't prevent people from becoming friends, or more.

 In addition, since psychotypes are dynamic, compatibility can evolve as well.
 In the scenario where two seemingly incompatible people put in the efforts, it's possible for the incompatibility to disappear with time.
 On the opposite, a married couple can see their compatibility decrease as they age and grow apart.